 We can guarantee they kept the party going once they got back on U.S. soil, because #Merica'!

 Remember, this is the land that, until recently, was known as the "land of rape and honey."

 Oh Canada, you do keep trying, don't you?

 Canadian Prime Minister Trudeau was leaving the beach as a bride-to-be was coming down the stairs.
-With his wetsuit pulled down to his waist, he photobombed with his bare torso.
+With his wetsuit pulled down to his waist, he photobombed her wedding pic with his bare torso.

-Canada is lucky that its PM does not have a physique of, say, Trump...That would not have been pretty.
-"When the Prime Minister of Canada accidentally photobombs a wedding, he does it with impeccable timing and in full Tofino spirit," Recker said in the August 5 post.
+Canada is lucky that its PM does not have the physique of, say, D. Trump...That would not have been a sight for sore eyes.

 Google trends shows searches for "how can i move to canada" spiked following the end of "Super Tuesday" after Donald Trump won the most delegates in the Republican party.
 The climb started slowly at first but then jumped to 1,150%.